Ada-Developers-Academy/core-about-ada/being-an-adie/assignments.md

 ## Problem Sets

 - Logistics: Problem sets are found at the end of most topics in Learn.
 Problem sets are designed to help you practice the content from the topic and are required.
 - Submission: You will work through the problem set in Learn.
 They are auto-evaluated and no additional submission is required.
-Problem sets are expected to be completed **two days** after the end of the topic on the calendar and will be reivewed by your 1:1 instructor at that time.
+Problem sets should be attempted on the day their topic is assigned.
+We will generally review them in the next morning's roundtable.
+Problem sets are expected to be completed **two days** after the end of the topic on the calendar and will be checked for completion by your 1:1 instructor at that time.